uniVocity/univocity-examples/src/test/resources/README_template.md

 Next, we set them again to "Baby Foods" and "%" respectively.
 The result of both mapping cycles is as follows:

 @@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/Tutorial002QueriesFunctionsAndVariables/example002QueryWithParameters)

+## Auto-detection and other useful capabilities ##

+uniVocity provides many useful features to make your life much easier when you need to implement common tasks.
+Let's see a few powerful and extremely convenient features.

+### Auto-detection of mappings

+When mapping data from multiple fields on a given source to a destination, the most common operation one need to execute is to define mappings. uniVocity makes this process much more efficient with its *auto-detection* features.
+By default, uniVocity will map entities and their fields automatically if their names are similar.

+Let's have a look at the following example, where we map the contents of a set of CSV files to database tables with matching names and columns:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001_1Autodetection.example001AutodetectMappings)

+That's *3 lines of code!* All we have to do is to create a mapping between two data stores, invoke `autodetectMappings` and execute a mapping cycle.
+This is the data migrated into our database:

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/Tutorial001_1Autodetection/example001AutodetectMappings)

+But if everything is auto-detected, how can you have any flexibility over how the data is processed and transferred?
+Read on.

+### Applying readers and functions to multiple mappings at once

+uniVocity lets you assign one or more @@LINK(RowReader)'s to the input, output and persisted data of any @@LINK(EntityMapping) in a @@LINK(DataStoreMapping).
+You can also assign functions to any field mapping of an @@LINK(EntityMapping).
+Let's have a look at the following example:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001_1Autodetection.example002ApplyReadersAndFunctionsToMultipleMappings)

+Here an anonymous @@LINK(RowReader) is added to the input of all @@LINK(EntityMapping)s to convert any `String` value to lower case.
+Following that, we also create a function to reverse `Strings`.
+This will be applied to the description fields of the source entity, `Long_Desc` and `Shrt_Desc`.
+After executing this mapping cycle, the data in the database will look like this:

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/Tutorial001_1Autodetection/example002ApplyReadersAndFunctionsToMultipleMappings)

+### Dumping data

+Dumping data from a database can become a cumbersome task, especially if you want to have some control over what information should be extracted. uniVocity allows you to auto-generate mappings from any source of data to a resource that does not exist.
+What happens is that uniVocity will attempt to create destination entities to accomodate the data of each source entity.
+For example: if you auto-detect mappings from a JDBC data store to a CSV data store with an output directory, a new CSV file will be created in the output directory.
+This file will contain all columns of the source table, and the proper mappings will be created automatically to transfer data into the file.

+The following example demonstrates how you can dump your entire database to TSV files.:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001_1Autodetection.example003DumpToDir)

+Once you execute this example, expect to find a folder `TSV` on your home directory, with the following files:

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/Tutorial001_1Autodetection/example003DumpToDir)

+You can easily determine what data should be dumped into the generated files using a @@LINK(RowReader).
+Simply discard the rows with values you don't want.
+This is very convenient to produce test datasets to reproduce isolated scenarios.
+But wait, there's more...

+### Generating database schemas

+Based on the configurations of your input data stores, you can easily generate a database schema for your favorite database and store data coming from your input entities.
+The following example demonstrates how to generate an equivalent database schema based on the entities and configurations of your data store:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001_1Autodetection.example004GenerateSchema)

+You have some degree of control over the ouput result and it's easy to omit some constraints such as NOT NULL or even PRIMARY KEY.
+This may be desirable especially if you are generating a test database to be loaded with files containing data samples.

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/Tutorial001_1Autodetection/example004GenerateSchema)

+You can quickly create test scenarios for systems that depend of complicated databases: use uniVocity to export the schema to an in-memory database such as HSQLDB, and dump the contents you need to work with into CSV files.
+Then, simply use the autodection feature to generate mappings from these files to your in-memory database tables and you are ready to test your application.

+There are many more features options in the API that you can explore.
+For example, the auto-detection mechanism allows you to specific a @@LINK(NameMatcher) for example, to control what field names and entity names to match, and how.
+Check the [uniVocity-API](http://docs.univocity.com/api/1.0.3/index.html) and the [javadocs](http://docs.univocity.com/api/1.0.6/index.html) for more information.

 ## Mapping between incompatible schemas ##